 Adductor strains are somewhat common in trail runners or road runners who head out for a trail run for the first time.
 This type of injury is really just due to using muscles in a new way and should resolve itself quickly.

 This causes imbalances in our hips and glutes that affect our gait.
 Weak glutes force your hips to sort of drag your leg forward instead of pushing off from the forefoot.
 Additionally, other muscles like your adductors have to work extra hard to keep your knee aligned and pelvis straight when other areas are week.

-Runners tend to think that long strides mean faster pace, however, all it really does is slow you down and lead to injury.
+Runners tend to think that long strides mean a faster pace, however, all it really does is slow you down and lead to injury.
 The extended leg is straight and stiff and affects the body’s ability to cushion the force from landing.

-Lack of recovery
+#4 Lack of Recovery

 I’ve discussed at length the importance of incorporating rest and recovery days into training plans.